alexgutscher26/WaitListNow/README.md

 - 🔐 **Secure Authentication**: User management with Clerk for secure access control
 - 🎯 **Embeddable Widgets**: Easily integrate waitlist forms into any website with customizable widgets
 - 🚫 **Disposable Email Detection**: Disposable email addresses are not allowed for waitlist signups or API usage.
 Attempts to use a disposable email will result in a validation error.
+- 🤖 **Bot Signup Protection**: Automated (bot) signups are blocked using a hidden honeypot field.
+If this field is filled, the signup is rejected as likely bot activity.

 ### User Experience